Educator.

 Born at St. John’s, Newfoundland in October 1860, son of judge D. W. Prowse, he was educated at Haileybury College in England.
 In 1892, he became interested in early explorers of Canada, and began studying old maps at the Boston Public Library, British Museum, and in Paris.
+He wrote the article The Voyage of John Cabot in 1497 to North America (1897).

-He came to Manitoba in 1905 and was the first Principal of Bannatyne School (1911-1913).
-He later taught school at Melita (1914-1915), Roland (1915-1916), Oakville (1916-1918), Starbuck (1918-1920), Cypress River (1920-1921), Minitonas (1921-1923), Langruth (1923-1924), Elphinstone (1924-1925), and Fairfax (1925-1926).
-He retired in 1926 and worked full-time on historical research.
+He came to Manitoba in 1905 and taught at Prairie City School (1909-1911) before becoming the first Principal of Bannatyne School (1911-1913).
+He then taught successively at Melita School (1913-1915), Roland School (1915-1916), Oakville School (1916-1918), Starbuck School (1918-1920), Cypress River School (1920-1921), Minitonas School (1921-1923), Langruth School (1923-1924), Elphinstone School (1924-1925), and Fairfax School (1925-1926).

 1911 Canada census, Automated Genealogy.

-“G. R. F. Prowse historian, dies”, Winnipeg Free Press, 3 September 1946, page 3.
+“G. R. F. Prowse historian, dies,” Winnipeg Free Press, 3 September 1946, page 3.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.